-Snæfellsnes peninsula has many natural wonders, in fact, the whole western tip is a National Park, the only National Park in Iceland that is inhabited.
-The Snæfellsjökull glacier, located within the National Park, is surrounded by much mistique and some people claim it gives them energy and say it has a very strong aura.
+Snæfellsnes peninsula has many natural wonders, in fact, the whole western tip is a National Park.
+The Snæfellsjökull glacier, located within the National Park, is surrounded by much mystique and some people claim it gives them energy and say it has a very strong aura.
 Many people are fascinated by the story A Journey to the Center of the Earth by Jules Verne and visit the area for that reason.

 How to get there: